 “El Negrito!
 A little black person!
 Who has a little black person?”
 The game host confidently repeated the last card.

-Later, I learned that “El Negrito” was not a derogatory term but simply a reference to a black person and not in a racist way.
-Or at least that’s what I’ve been told.
+Later, we learned that “El Negrito” was not a derogatory term but simply a reference to a black person and not in a racist way.
+Or at least that’s what we were told.

-After riding in the bus for almost an hour, we finally arrived in Tequila, making our first stop outside of the town, in the fields of blue agave.
+After riding on the bus for almost an hour, we finally arrived in Tequila, making our first stop outside of the town, in the fields of blue agave.
 The morning was hot and sunny.
 The landscape before our eyes was surreal: never-ending neat rows of blue agave plants were stretching beyond the horizon.
 As our group spilled out of the bus, we were greeted by el jimador, a tall and muscular Mexican farmer holding his tool of labor, a flat-bladed knife with a long handle (coa de jima).
-El jimador wore sturdy boots and was dressed in pants, white shirt with a red satchel and a cowboy hat.
-He had very charismatic appearance and could easily be used as an actor for tequila TV commercials.
+El jimador wore sturdy boots and was dressed in pants, a white shirt with a red satchel, and a cowboy hat.
+He had a very charismatic appearance and could easily be used as an actor for tequila TV commercials.
 As we were forming a semi-circle in front of him, he stood tall with a giant blue agave plant at his feet.
 Through our tour guide, el jimador gave us a short presentation on agave plants and how they are cultivated and harvested.
 He explained that once a blue agave plant is ripe, jimadors cut all the external leaves of the plant, producing what looks like an oversize pineapple (piña).
-As he explained the process, he skillfully demonstrated how it is done by using his tool.
+He then skillfully demonstrated how it is done.
 Piñas are then transported to the distillery where they are cooked in preparation for tequila.

 Before we were taken to the distillery where the rest of the process was explained, we had additional 20 minutes of free time to walk the blue agave fields, enjoy the views, and take pictures.
-A mariachi band playing nearby to entertain the visitors created the perfect atmosphere.
+A mariachi band playing nearby to entertain visitors created the perfect atmosphere.
 Like tequila, mariachi music also originated in Jalisco.
-At this point, we noticed that local tourists who arrived simultaneously with us on Spanish-speaking buses greatly outnumbered foreign tourists.
-This was a very comforting observation that the locals do travel and can enjoy discovering their own country.
-The Mexicans tourists also set the perfect mood for the place as they joyously sang in unison the songs that the mariachi band was playing, once again reconfirming my view that the Mexicans are a fun, life-loving bunch.
+At this point, we noticed that local tourists who arrived on Spanish-speaking buses greatly outnumbered foreign tourists.
+This was a very comforting observation that locals do travel and can enjoy discovering their own country.
+Mexican tourists also set the perfect mood for the place as they joyously sang in unison all the songs that the mariachi band was playing, once again reconfirming the truth that Mexicans are a fun, life-loving bunch.